How to Manage a SEAS Activity Account

 It is sometimes necessary to grant someone access to an activity account without giving them administrative privileges.
 In that case, change the account password, securely share it with the desired party, and reset it when the person no longer needs access to the account.

-To change the password for the account:
+To change the login, MySQL or Google@SEAS passwords for the account:

 - Visit the SEAS account management website.

 - Click on Manage Activity Account on the menu on the left.